couchemar/monad/README.md

     {:just, 42}

-The only transformation done is that of `return` expressions, thus:

-    m_do Monad.Maybe do
-      return 42
-    end

-Expands to:

-    Monad.Maybe.return(42)

 Note that a `pattern <- action` expression does not make sense as the only (or last) expression in a `m_do` block.

 ### Recursive Cases

 Blocks consisting of more than one expression are expanded recursively.
-There are three cases.
+There are two cases.

 The first case is the expansion of a `pattern <- action` expressions: